kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-TBD for beta.
-At alpha: check if any ResourceSlice contains a device attribute named `resource.kubernetes.io/numaNode` with an `IntValues` field, and if any ResourceClaim uses `matchAttribute: resource.kubernetes.io/numaNode`.
+Check whether any ResourceSlice contains a device attribute named `resource.kubernetes.io/numaNode`, and whether any ResourceClaim uses `matchAttribute: resource.kubernetes.io/numaNode`.

 ###### How can someone using this feature know that it is working for their instance?

-TBD for beta.
-At alpha: a ResourceClaim with `matchAttribute: resource.kubernetes.io/numaNode` across multiple driver requests is successfully allocated (claim status shows devices from the same NUMA domain).
+A ResourceClaim with `matchAttribute: resource.kubernetes.io/numaNode` across multiple driver requests is successfully allocated (the claim status shows devices from the same NUMA domain).

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?